sumeetjain/jquery-markdown-footnotes/README.markdown

 		'-webkit-box-shadow': '0px 0px 5px #000',
 		'-moz-box-shadow': '0px 0px 5px #000'
 	}

+## "Uh...
+How do you do footnotes in Markdown?"
+Like this:

+	If a man is called to be a streetsweeper[^1], he should sweep streets even as Michelangelo painted or Beethoven composed music or Shakespeare wrote poetry.
+He should sweep streets so well that all the hosts of heaven and earth will pause and say, "Here lived a great streetsweeper who did his job well."[^2]

+	[^1]: A street sweeper or street cleaner can refer to a persons profession or a machine that cleans streets, usually in an urban area.
+	[^2]: Get it?
+Just keep adding references and text to build your footnotes.

 ## Also
 Feel free to submit pull requests - I'm sure this can be optimized in a thousand different ways.